Organic Certification and Cost Share Program Webinar

 Organic Certification Cost Share Program

-The program helps organic farmers and processors pay for organic certification.
+The Organic Certification Cost Share Program (OCCSP) helps organic farmers and processors pay for organic certification.
 Funding comes from the federal government, and the program is administered through DATCP.

-- They received initial or continuation/renewal of certification or are in the process of becoming certified organic to USDA National Organic Program (NOP) standards , and
+- They received initial or continuation/renewal of certification or are in the process of becoming certified organic to USDA National Organic Program (NOP) standards in the appropriate time period, and

 - The certified operation is located in Wisconsin.

-If you are certified in more than one category, you are eligible for up to $500.00 for each category.
-The four scopes and categories include:
+If certified in more than one category (e.g. crops, livestock, wild crop, or handler), a producer or handler is eligible for up to $500.00 for each category.

-Funding for this program is provided by and contingent upon funds provided by cooperative agreement between the USDA Agricultural Marketing Service and the WI Department of Agriculture, Trade, and Consumer Protection.
+Funding for this program is provided by and contingent upon funds provided by cooperative agreement between the USDA Agricultural Marketing Service and the Wisconsin Department of Agriculture, Trade, and Consumer Protection.
 (DATCP).